 - Signature of the chief administrators

 Posthumous Degrees or Diplomas

-A posthumous degree or diploma may be awarded at the discretion of the provost and the president.
+A posthumous degree or diploma may be awarded at the discretion of the Chief Academic Officer and the president.

 The Latin honors program recognizes academic excellence achieved throughout the duration of a student’s entire undergraduate career.
 Eligibility for the three categories of Latin Honors (summa cum laude, magna cum laude, and cum laude) is based on the cumulative grade point average for all course work at American Sentinel University.